Denver Insurance Bad Faith Attorneys

 • Deliberately acting in bad faith: Insurance companies routinely deny legitimate claims.
 By underpaying and outright denying claims, insurers collectively reap more than $30 billion in profits every year.

-• Underpaying claims: By failing to fairly investigate claims, insurance companies commonly underpay the losses of their policy holders.
-They do this by misclassifying damages, inaccurately calculating repair costs and interpreting policies in their favor.
+• Underpaying claims: By failing to fairly investigate claims, insurance companies commonly underpay the losses of their policyholders.
+They do this by misclassifying damages, inaccurately calculating repair costs, and interpreting policies in their favor.

 • Grossly delaying claim payments: Insurance claims are complicated and demand accurate analysis of the cause of the damage.
-Extensive delays can be considered a breach of contract and therefore bad faith.
+Extensive delays can be considered a breach of contract and, therefore, bad faith.

 • Denying legitimate claims: Insurers have a duty to settle valid claims for the policy limits or face potential legal action.

-• Canceling an insurance policy completely for an unsubstantiated reason: Your policy can only be cancelled by your insurer for a legitimate reason.
+• Canceling an insurance policy completely for an unsubstantiated reason: Your policy can only be canceled by your insurer for a legitimate reason.
 Lack of payment, for example.
 If an insurance company elects to cancel your policy, you must be notified in writing before your policy is canceled.

-The Three Ds of Insurance Companies
+The Three D’s of Insurance Companies

-In an effort to pay less on claims, insurance companies often implement the “three D’s”:
+In an effort to pay less on claims, insurance companies often implement the “three D’s” of bad faith insurance practices:

 • Delay: For even the most straightforward claims, many insurance companies say they need 30 days to review the claim.
 Why?
 Many of these cases could be thoroughly reviewed in an hour or two.
 The reason for this delay is that insurance companies know that the longer they wait, the less resolve remains in the person making the claim.
 Studies have shown that the longer insurance companies delay paying a claim, the less they pay.